MayPyone/React_Capstone_Project/README.md

 # 📖 React Capstone <a name="about-project"></a>

-**React Capstone** was built to inform different kinds of cuisine.You can find many cuisines and recipe
+**Born Your Appetite** was built to inform different kinds of cuisine around the world.
+You can find many cuisines and try their recipes.

 ## 🛠 Built With <a name="built-with"></a>